popphp/docs/user_guide/forms.rst

     </form>

 The container elements within the fieldset can be controlled by passing a value to the ``$container`` parameter.
-The default is 'dl', but 'table', 'div' and 'p' are supported as well.
+The default is `dl`, but `table`, `div` and `p` are supported as well.

 .. code-block:: php

     $form->createFieldset('Second Fieldset', 'table');

-Alternately, you can inject and entire fieldset configuration array.
+Alternately, you can inject an entire fieldset configuration array.
 The code below is a more simple way to inject the fieldset configurations and their legends.
 And, it will generate the same HTML as above.

 .. code-block:: php